rathod-pritesh/rathod-pritesh/README.md

 ## Featured Projects

-### 🏗️ BuildTrack — Construction Management Platform
+### 🏗️ BuildTrack: Construction Management Platform
 - Automated attendance tracking using **OpenCV-based face recognition**
 - Role-based access control with project management and reporting workflows
 - Built with **Flask and MySQL** with full CRUD operations for site management